 How does it work?
 Since the mid-70s, we are much better able to understand the various factors that contribute to the fertilization of an egg and to a successful pregnancy.
 We’re able to know the exact time of ovulation and therefore target intercourse time to increase chance of fertilization.
 We know that the production of cervical mucus and the quality of that mucus is critical because it allows the sperm to survive in the uterus and to successfully fertilize the egg.
 We know that certain hormones help prepare the lining of the uterus so that the embryo can attach to it and begin to grow.
 If the lining is not adequate, the pregnancy will be followed by an early miscarriage.

 The first key to achieving pregnancy is the knowledge of your own ovulation time, which you discover by charting.
-Studies conducted by Dr. Hilger showed that by simply knowing this and targeting intercourse, 76% of couples achieved pregnancy in the first cycle, and 98% did by the 6th cycle.
+Studies conducted by Dr. Hilgers showed that by simply knowing this and targeting intercourse, 76% of couples achieved pregnancy in the first cycle, and 98% did by the 6th cycle.

-If this doesn’t work, then you may have other diseases that affect your ability to get pregnant.
+If this doesn’t work, then you may have other disorders that affect your ability to get pregnant.
 Without going into the variety and complexity of these conditions here, among the main causes of infertility are:

 - organ dysfunction affecting cervix mucus production,